Summary Dismissal and Serious Misconduct

 - Assault or intimidation, or offensive or insulting behaviour or harassment of another person at the workplace;

-- Criminal activity outside of work where such activity is inconsistent with the employee’s contract of employment.
+- Criminal activity outside of work where such activity is inconsistent with the employee’s contract of employment; and

 Investigation & Suspension

 As a general rule, if an employer wishes to summarily dismiss they should suspend the employee on full pay to investigate the circumstances of the misconduct.
-The employee must be given a right of reply to the allegation.
+The employee must be given a right of reply to the allegation in a formal disciplinary meeting.
 Usually, suspension on full pay will go on for a short time such as one or two days.

-- Stand down the employee immediately citing the severity of the allegation(s);
+- Suspend the employee immediately citing the severity of the allegation(s);

 Reaching a Decision

-A decision to terminate the employee should only be made after due process has been followed and if the facts confirm that the substance of the allegation in all probability occurred and that the reason for terminating the employee is justifies instant dismissal in your view.
+A decision to terminate the employee should only be made after due process has been followed and if your investigation indicates that the allegations against the employee in all probability occurred.

 About Employment Innovations